 In the chart below, you can see how the company has grown earnings, and revenue, over time.
 For finer detail, click on the image.

 Fortunately, we've got access to analyst forecasts of Parker-Hannifin's future profits.
 You can do your own forecasts without looking, or you can take a peek at what the professionals are predicting.

 Are Parker-Hannifin Insiders Aligned With All Shareholders?

-We would not expect to see insiders owning a large percentage of a US$26b company like Parker-Hannifin.
-But we are reassured by the fact they have invested in the company.
-Notably, they have an enormous stake in the company, worth US$141m.
+Since Parker-Hannifin has a market capitalization of US$37b, we wouldn't expect insiders to hold a large percentage of shares.
+But we do take comfort from the fact that they are investors in the company.
+Notably, they have an enormous stake in the company, worth US$192m.
 I would find that kind of skin in the game quite encouraging, if I owned shares, since it would ensure that the leaders of the company would also experience my success, or failure, with the stock.

 Does Parker-Hannifin Deserve A Spot On Your Watchlist?

 You can't deny that Parker-Hannifin has grown its earnings per share at a very impressive rate.
 That's attractive.
-Further, the high level of insider buying impresses me, and suggests that I'm not the only one who appreciates the EPS growth.
+Further, the high level of insider ownership impresses me, and suggests that I'm not the only one who appreciates the EPS growth.
 Fast growth and confident insiders should be enough to warrant further research.
 So the answer is that I do think this is a good stock to follow along with.
-Of course, identifying quality businesses is only half the battle; investors need to know whether the stock is undervalued.
-So you might want to consider this free discounted cashflow valuation of Parker-Hannifin.
+Even so, be aware that Parker-Hannifin is showing 1 warning sign in our investment analysis , you should know about...

 Of course, you can do well (sometimes) buying stocks that are not growing earnings and do not have insiders buying shares.
 But as a growth investor I always like to check out companies that do have those features.
 You can access a free list of them here.